-BRUE affects infants under one year of age.
+BRUE affects infants under 1 year of age.
 There are no risk factors because the cause is unknown.

 BRUE is one or more of following:

-Infants with BRUE return to their normal health in less than one minute.
+Infants with BRUE return to their normal health in less than 1 minute.

 More serious symptoms require immediate medical attention.
 Examples include: